jacqueline37/Light-Unit-Converter/README.md

 # Light Utility Suite

-Light Utility Suite is a static web tool for converting and estimating lighting-related units used in CG, photography, HDR, ACES, PBR, and photometric workflows.
+Light Utility Suite is a static web tool for converting and estimating lighting-related values used in CG, photography, HDR, ACES, PBR, and photometric workflows.

-This tool allows approximate conversion between:

-- lumen (lm)
-- candela (cd)
-- lux (lx)
-- nit (cd/m²)
-- EV / EV100
-- stops
-- exposure multiplier
-- W/m²
-- solid angle (sr)

-It also provides helpers for:

-- camera exposure
-- HDR brightness
-- ACES scene linear values
-- IES-style light estimation
-- Lambert reflectance approximation
-- PBR lighting reference presets
+The tool focuses on conversions that can be performed consistently using simple geometric and photometric assumptions.

-The tool runs entirely in the browser and does not use storage.
+It runs entirely in the browser and does not store any user data.

 ---